RyanFabrick/UCSB-RAG-Chatbot/README.md

 # UCSB College of Engineering RAG Chatbot

-A conversational Artificial Intelligence assistant specifically designed for UCSB College of Engineering students, faculty, and prospective students.
+A conversational artificial intelligence assistant specifically designed for UCSB College of Engineering students, faculty, and prospective students.
 This RAG (Retrieval-Augmented Generation) chatbot provides up to date, accurate, source-backed detailed and thorough information about departments, programs, and course information.

 ## Table of Contents